Last revised: January 4, 2020

 2. Robert Hamerton-Kelly, sermon from December 31, 2000, sermon from January 6, 2002 (Woodside Village Church); sermon from January 5, 2003; sermon from January 4, 2004; and sermon from January 7, 2007; and sermon from January 6, 2008; and sermon from January 4, 2009; and sermon from January 3, 2010 (Society of St. John at St. Mark’s Chapel, Palo Alto).

-3. Andrew Marr, Abbot of St. Gregory’s Abbey (Three Rivers, MI) is a long-time reader and writer on Mimetic Theory and in his blog, “Imaginary Visions of True Peace,” made these reflections on the text in 2013, “Outcasts at the Manger“; a brief essay on this passage in 2015, “In Exile with Jesus“; and in 2017, “Sharing God’s Riches.”
+3. Andrew Marr, Abbot of St. Gregory’s Abbey (Three Rivers, MI) is a long-time reader and writer on Mimetic Theory and in his blog, “Imaginary Visions of True Peace,” made these reflections on the text in 2013, “Outcasts at the Manger“; a brief essay on this passage in 2015, “In Exile with Jesus“; in 2017, “Sharing God’s Riches“; and in 2020, “Gifts to the Universal King.”
 Also, since I made use of the movie Les Miserables in my 2013 sermon (below), see Marr’s post “A Miserable Gospel.”

 4. Sermons/blogs from a Girardian perspective by members and friends of Theology & Peace: Tom Truby, a sermon in 2012, titled “The Absolute Tenderness of God“; a sermon in 2017, “A Plan from the Beginning of Time“; a sermon in 2019, “Secret Plans.”